HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 .. _entry-points:

 --------------------------------------------------
-Registering strategies via setuptools entry points
+Hypothesis integration via setuptools entry points
 --------------------------------------------------

 If you would like to ship Hypothesis strategies for a custom type - either as part of the upstream library, or as a third-party extension, there's a catch:
-:func:`~hypothesis.strategies.from_type` only works after the corresponding call to :func:`~hypothesis.strategies.register_type_strategy`.
+:func:`~hypothesis.strategies.from_type` only works after the corresponding call to :func:`~hypothesis.strategies.register_type_strategy`, and you'll have the same problem with :func:`~hypothesis.register_random`.
 This means that either

 - you have to try importing Hypothesis to register the strategy when *your*